VirgilSecurity/virgil-cli/doc/markdown/card-get.1.md

 OPTIONS
 =======

-    -o *arg*,  --out *arg*
+    -o <arg>,  --out <arg>
-     Folder where Virgil Cards will be saved
+     Folder in which will be saved a Virgil Cards

-    -a *arg*,  --card-id *arg*
+    -a <arg>,  --card-id <arg>
-     (required)  Virgil Card identifier
+     (required)  virgil Card identifier

-    -e *arg*,  --public-key-id *arg*
+    -e <arg>,  --public-key-id <arg>
      Public Key identifier

-    -k *file*,  --key *file*
+    -k <file>,  --key <file>
      Private key

+    -p <arg>,  --private-key-password <arg>
+     Password to be used for Private Key encryption.

+    -V,  --VERBOSE
+     Show detailed information

     --,  --ignore_rest
-     Ignores the rest of the labeled arguments following this flag
+     Ignores the rest of the labeled arguments following this flag.

     --version
-     Displays version information and exits
+     Displays version information and exits.

     -h,  --help
-     Displays usage information and exits
+     Displays usage information and exits.

 EXAMPLES
 ========